Breast milk is more than food for your premature or ill baby.

 If your baby is very premature, express your breast milk before putting your baby to your breast.

 As your baby grows and learns how to coordinate sucking, swallowing and breathing, they may show signs they are ready to feed by mouth.
+The best time for your baby is when they are awake and active, and showing interest in the breast.

 The staff caring for your baby will help you to recognise these signs.
 They will help and support you with the first feeds.
 You may notice an increase in your milk supply.

 At the start, your baby may only feed for a few minutes.
 It will take time for them to feed for longer.
 Express your milk after each feed.
-This will empty your breasts and protect your supply.
+This will drain your breasts and protect your supply.

-Read more about touching and holding your premature baby
+Touching and holding your premature baby

 Starting to breastfeed